The University of Bradford, Faculty of Health Studies

 - Ensure that physical and virtual learning environments, both academic and clinical, are effective and meet student needs and promote interprofessional learning

 - Enable students to acquire key skills associated with employability, enterprise, sustainable development and with independent and life-long learning

 - Provide flexible, responsive educational opportunities for students using state of the art technological innovation and supportive administrative services and processes

-- Foster a culture of co-operation and collaboration between the student body and staff to maximise the student voice
+- Foster a culture of co-operation and collaboration between the student body and staff to maximise the student's voice

-- Enhance the capabilities of leaders and managers and promote and support staff development opportunities which are aligned to organisational and personal aims
+- Enhance the capabilities of leaders and managers and promote and support staff development opportunities which are aligned with organisational and personal aims

 - Promote public and patient involvement in the life of the school including governance, research, knowledge transfer and curriculum design, delivery and evaluation